fuhoi/android.arrowforgithub/README.md

 # To Do

+* Dagger - at the moment injection is handled by an object that can be override for unit tests via product flavours
+* Add a script that clicks through the app and records a video, stops and saves it to file.
 * Implement loading / empty with retry / no network with retry
 * List items - chips are clickable?
 Setting foreground=transparent / clickabled = false / focusable = false didn't help.
-* RecyclerView - sticky headers - a through z
 * Rx - too much work is being done on the UI thread leading to some UI jank on the emulator when loading items
-* Dagger - at the moment injection is handled by an object that can be override for unit tests via product flavours
 * Clean - implement use cases and separate layers into data / domain / presentation
+* RecyclerView - sticky headers - a through z - requires a sortable / filterable repository
 * Filter - who doesn't love a magnifying glass in their toolbar?
 * Sort - Sort by fields displayed
 * Unit tests